gocircuit/circuit/README.md

 There are two ways to provide the dial-in server address to the tool:

+1. If the circuit servers were started with the `-discover` option or the `CIRCUIT_DISCOVER` environment variable, the command-line tool can use the same methods for finding a circuit server.
+E.g.

+	circuit ls -discover 228.8.8.8:7711 /...

+Or,

+	export CIRCUIT_DISCOVER=228.8.8.8:7711
+	circuit ls /...

-1. With the command-line option `-d`, like e.g.
+2. With the command-line option `-d`, like e.g.

 		circuit ls -d circuit://10.0.0.1:11022/78517/Q56e7a2a0d47a7b5d /

-2. By setting the environment variable `CIRCUIT` to point to a file whose contents is the desired dial-in address.
+Or, equivalently, by setting the environment variable `CIRCUIT` to point to a file whose contents is the desired dial-in address.
 For example, (in bash):

 		echo circuit://10.0.0.1:11022/78517/Q56e7a2a0d47a7b5d > ~/.circuit